 Freshman applicants must submit the following:

-- Either: UK Application for Undergraduate Admission or Common Application
+- Either the UK Application for Undergraduate Admission or the Common Application

 - Transcripts: Attach an official high school transcript to the application.
 This transcript should reflect grades through at least six semesters of high school work.
 If you are a high school graduate, submit a complete official transcript including the date of graduation.

 - Optional Academic Letter of Recommendation: A letter of recommendation from a teacher or guidance counselor is encouraged, but not required, of freshmen applicants.
 The recommender can submit this electronically or can email it to firstname.lastname@example.org.

 - Non-Refundable Application Processing Fee: Attach $50 in cash, check or money order made payable to the University of Kentucky.
 Full-time UK employees applying to take classes and who submit a copy of their UK staff card are not required to pay the processing fee.

 If you are a high school graduate (or GED recipient) who has completed one full-time semester (12 or more credits) as a degree candidate at another college or university, you must apply to the UK COE as a transfer applicant.
 More information for Transfer Students here.

 You can only change your major during certain times of the year.
 See the Academic Calendar for these approved dates.

 You may apply for pre-major status if you have a UK cumulative GPA of 2.0 or higher AND you have the prerequisites to enroll in, or have completed, MA 110.

 Minimum freshman entry requirements are an ACT math score of 23 or an Old SAT (prior to March 2016) math score of 540 or a New SAT (after March 2016) math score of 570.